redlibrarian/redlibrarian.github.io/_posts/2016-05-18-functional-programming.markdown

-In object-oriented programming, the terms *function* and *method* are often used interchangeably, especially among people who have come from, for example, a procedural language like C. A function (like a mathematical function) takes in a value and returns another value based on a transformation defined within the function, while a method (usually attached to a class/object) doesn't have to return a value.
+In object-oriented programming, the terms *function* and *method* are often used interchangeably, especially among people who have come from, for example, a procedural language like C. A mathematical function maps one value to another through a mathematical transformation.
+In programming, a function can either return a value (like a mathematical function does) or it can have a side-effect (e.g. print to the screen or cause a change in program state) or both.
+A method is a function that is attached to an object in an object-oriented language.
+In FP, we try as far as possible to write *pure* functions, that is, functions which only return a value (i.e. that don't have side-effects) and *always* return a value (even if the value is "nil").

 So for example, our "square" function might be defined like this:

 ~~~ruby